kenhoward/kennyhoward.com/src/content/work/beyond-inc-work.md

 One of my earliest contributions at Beyond, Inc. was **migrating our codebase from jQuery and Handlebars to React** back in 2016.
 This was a major turning point, enabling faster development cycles, reusable components, and a more scalable front-end architecture.

 ![Search Page](https://res.cloudinary.com/dqlpq0s6t/image/upload/v1737762392/personal_website_MK2/work/byon_work_everything_seen_iz_mine_b0qukq.png)
+*In this screenshot, I have built or maintain everything you can see*

 Above is a **screenshot of a search page** on our website that includes the **header**. **Every element seen in this screenshot is something that I have directly worked on, helped build, and continue to maintain.** From the search functionality to the dynamic UI components, this page represents countless hours of development, optimizations, and A/B testing.